-The Day Designer Planner from Blue Sky is the one I am using for the new year.
+The Blessed Catholic Planner is the one I am using for the new year.
+It is a PDF file you can download and have bound or put in a three-ring notebook.
 It has a timeline and a space for notes each day.
 For me, this is the best of both worlds!

 4. Make time for self-care.

 You are part of your family.
 Do you think of yourself that way?
 You are an integral part of your family.
 Just as you work hard each day to take care of your husband and kids, you also need to take care of yourself.

 When one of your kids is getting cranky, you may get them a snack or settle them down with a book to read so they can rest.
 Do you do the same for yourself at times when you feel cranky or out of sorts?
 Do you give yourself some downtime each day to help you avoid getting cranky or overextended in the first place?